gaultier/blog/perhaps_rust_needs_defer.md

 > If I feel fancy (and non-portable), I can even automate the freeing of the memory in C with `__attribute(cleanup)`, like `defer` (ominous sounds).
 But let's not, today.
 Let's focus on the Rust side.

+*This code has a subtle mistake (can you spot it?), so keep on reading.*

 Now, we are principled developers who test their code (right?).
 So let's write a Rust test for it.
 We expect it to be exactly the same as the C code: